 - Guest post using a variation of the keyword as anchor text and link back to your article <– more on this below

 You should scatter your ‘longtail keywords’ (longer phrases which are more specific) throughout your post.
-I did initially tell you that I’d be investing in Longtail Pro however the changes in Google Keywords Planner (now showing large numbers as opposed to specific) has made it redundant so I purchased KeySearch instead.
+I did initially tell you that I’d be investing in Longtail Pro, however, the changes in Google Keywords Planner (now showing large numbers as opposed to specific) has made it redundant so I purchased KeySearch instead.
 KeySearch helps you find the best keywords to use for each post, I am loving it!
 It’s only £17 per month or £169 for the year and well worth the investment because it tells you how many people actually search for the intended keywords (volume) and also how competitive it is.

 Final words on SEO

-Don’t worry if you are screaming what the flippin’ eck is she talking about?
+Don’t worry if you are screaming what the flippin’ heck is she talking about?
 In the beginning, I did not know my plugins from my permalinks but my good friend, YouTube, had a video for everything – don’t be afraid to YouTube ‘how to’ if unsure.

 10. Guest post your SEO through the roof

 Initially, I thought guest posts meant asking your friends to write for you.
 I didn’t realise that the friend should have their own blog!
 Backlinks and exposure are some of the aims of guest posting.
 Reach out to other bloggers with a specific story that you can fill a gap in their niche with, but also meet your own needs – you want to expose that keyword we mentioned above and get your article hyperlinked back – this is called backlinking and can help with your Google ranking.
 It’s OK to be nervous the first time you contact another blogger!
-Be prepared for a knock back but move on and don’t fret.
+Be prepared for a knockback but move on and don’t fret.

 Alternatively, look out for call outs in Facebook groups for collaborative posts (‘best sunsets in Thailand… etc).
 Guest posting is a great way to get to know other bloggers and also get backlinks to your own blog (ask politely for a link to an article on a keyword instead of your homepage).
 It also gives your name some exposure and the chance to sell your charming writing skills!